Skip to main content

 What we need from you to publish your Roku SDK app:

-2.)
-Invite us to Roku Developer (email: [email protected]) at: https://developer.roku.com/en-gb/user/access
+1. Invite us to Roku Developer (email: [email protected]) at: Roku Developer Access.

-Learn more about the visuals here:
+Learn more about Roku’s visual specifications here:

 If you have a Roku Direct Publisher channel: Roku is discontinuing Direct Publisher.
 Use our custom SDK Roku Channel solution to convert your Direct Publisher to an SDK Channel!